 You will need to find a replacement for your share.
 Cooperate with your roommate(s) so that they can decide if any room changes will happen, so you are advertising the correct space.
 They also should approve a candidate before submission of a rental application to CPM

-Make sure you put in the ad the $150 administration fee that will be charged when they replace you and that Management expects them to commit to a minimum stay of twelve months.
-This is reinforced by a penalty charge for early departure if your lease contains this provision in the lease addendum (see below)
+Make sure you put in the ad the $150 administration fee that will be charged when they replace you and any moving fees required by the association if you live in a condo or coop building.
+Also, that Management expects them to commit to a minimum stay of twelve months.
+This is reinforced by a penalty charge for early departure if your lease contains this provision in the lease addendum (see below).

 Once you have identified a replacement, have them navigate to the following webpage which contains the information on applying. www.ColumbiaPM.com/apply .
 CPM will notify you when they have been approved.
 It is a good idea to have multiple candidates in case your first choice does not work out